techenvy/look-see-security-scanner/readme.txt

 * Look-See is born!

 == Upgrade Notice ==

+= 3.4.2-7 =
+Fixed file name case-insensitivity issue and improved performance; it is recommended all users update.

 = 3.4.2-6 =
 Scan process and reporting has been dramatically simplified; additionally, support for slower servers has been greatly improved.